Bachelor of Education in English Education (6-12)

-At Liberty, you can learn from experienced faculty who are making a big difference in their field.
+At Liberty, you can hear from experienced faculty who are making a difference in their field.
 Our English professors have been published in Christianity Today, The Atlantic, and The Washington Post speaking out against injustice, defending the Christian faith, and challenging Christians to think more critically.
 In our English education bachelor’s degree program, our professors want to help you make a difference too.
-You can learn how to use your analysis and writing skills to become a Champion for Christ in the classroom and beyond.
+You can discover how to use your analysis and writing skills to become a Champion for Christ in the classroom and beyond.

 Upon successful completion of Liberty University’s Virginia state-approved Bachelor of Education program, you may apply for your teaching license in another state through reciprocity, which may or may not result in additional requirements based on your state’s Department of Education regulations.